BDTS: Blockchain-based Data Trading System: The BDTS Scheme

-\hangindent 1em \textit{Step9}, \textit{Step10} and \textit{Step11}.
-The seller sends encrypted data and Merkle proof to the service provider according to $IP_{sp}$ and confirms the service provider registration demand so that the corresponding service provider can participate in the next stage.
+\hangindent 1em \textit{Step9,10,11}.
+The seller sends encrypted data and Merkle proof to the service provider according to $IP_{sp}$ and confirms the registration demand so that the corresponding service provider can participate in the next stage.